TNDC2002/PEproject/documents/report.md

 > Our website can utilize the following **APIs** to display **movie trailers** for users:
 >- **TMDB API**: Fetches movie information using the movie ID, including details such as the movie title, release date, synopsis, and more.
 >- **YouTube V3 API**: Searches for the corresponding trailer using the movie title and release date, and retrieves the video ID.
+>- **React YouTube API**: Embeds the trailer video into our website using the retrieved video ID.
 ```jsx YoutubePlayer
 import React from 'react';
 import ReactPlayer from 'react-player/youtube';